Rug Cleaning, Care & Services

 Host® Dry Cleaning Equipment Rentals

-Sharian is an authorized location for rentals of in-home Host(r) Dry Extraction Carpet Cleaner equipment.
-The Host system dissolves, absorbs and traps soil, spots and odors as it cleans, leaving your carpet dry and ready to use and enjoy right away.
-Visit our Decatur store to rent your Host system today.
+Sharian is an authorized rental location for Host® Dry Extraction Carpet Cleaner equipment.
+This system dissolves, absorbs, and traps soil and odors while cleaning, leaving your carpet dry and ready to enjoy immediately.
+Visit our Decatur location to rent a system today.

 Rug Terminology